 3. Objectives

-To establish the effectiveness of regional analgesia by analysing patient satisfaction scores post-intervention, during follow up consultation
+To establish the prevalence of effectiveness of regional analgesia by analysing patient satisfaction scores post-intervention, during follow up consultation.
+Clinically effective treatment will be assessed as a 30% reduction in pain (or >2points on a 0 – 10 numerical rating scale).

 To analyse the duration of pain relief from regional analgesic techniques.